Emitecaps/Risky_Business_HW/README.md

 ## Risky Business

-### In this assignment, a client has asked that we help them predict credit risk by using Machine Learning techniques.
+### In this assignment, a client has asked to help them predict credit risk by using Machine Learning techniques.
 Imbalanced-learn & Scikit-learn libraries were used to build & evaluate models.

-### We were provided with the starter code & data for the 2 notebooks:
+### The starter code & data for the 2 notebooks were provided:
 * credit_risk_resampling.ipynb
 * credit_risk_ensemble.ipynb
 * lending_data.csv